hatlabs/sh-wg/pages/getting_started/index.md

 It allows sharing data between different devices and apps and enables exciting features such as advanced visualization, data logging and connectivity to other open software such as OpenCPN, a popular open source chartplotter application.

 SH-wg can be used to connect a NMEA 2000 network to a Signal K server.
-Configure the SH-wg device as a client to the WiFi network your Signal K server is connected to.
+Configure the SH-wg device as a client to the WiFi network wo which your Signal K server is connected.
 Then, enable YDWG RAW transmitting on the device.
 Finally, connect the Signal K server to the data source.
 Open the Signal K server web user interface and navigate to "Server" -> "Data Connections".